Compilation-informed probabilistic logical-error cancellation: Main proofs

 Therefore, if $y$ is the random variable representing output of measuring $O$ on the noisy state $\widetilde{\mathcal{V}}^{(L)}_{c}(\rho)$, and $\overline{y}$ is its empirical mean, the total estimation error can written as

 or in other words, $\overline{y}$ is an unbiased estimator for $\trace(O\mathcal{V}^{(L)}_{c}(\rho))$, but a biased estimator for $\trace(O\,\mathcal{U}(\rho))$ with bias given by $\sum_{i\in[G]}(L_i\epsilon_{\mathtt{Q}}+\epsilon_{c,i})$.
 Now let $\epsilon_{s}$ be an upper bound for the estimation error of $\trace(O\mathcal{V}^{(L)}_{c}(\rho))$.
-Then, in order to have $|\overline{y}-\trace(O\,\mathcal{U}(\rho))|\leq\varepsilon$ we need the following conditions: $i)$ for every $i\in[G]$, set the compilation error to $\epsilon_{c,i}\le\varepsilon/(\eta\,G)$ -- this fixes the total sequence length $L\coloneq\sum_{i\in[G]}L_i$; $ii)$ collect enough statistics so as to make the statistical error $\epsilon_{s}=\varepsilon/\gamma$ -- using Hoeffding's inequality, this can be achieved with success probability $1-\delta$ using
+Then, in order to have $|\overline{y}-\trace(O\,\mathcal{U}(\rho))|\leq\varepsilon$ we need the following conditions: $i)$ for every $i\in[G]$, set the compilation error to $\epsilon_{c,i}\le\varepsilon/(\eta\,G)$ -- this fixes the total sequence length $L\coloneq\sum_{i\in[G]}L_i$; $ii)$ collect enough statistics so as to make the statistical error $\epsilon_{s}=\varepsilon/\xi$ -- using Hoeffding's inequality, this can be achieved with success probability $1-\delta$ using

-samples; $iii)$ then, imposing $\varepsilon\,(1/\eta+1/\gamma)+L\,\epsilon_{\mathtt{Q}}\leq\varepsilon$ we obtain the remaining condition given by the lemma, which concludes the proof. \end{proof}
+samples; $iii)$ then, imposing $\varepsilon\,(1/\eta+1/\xi)+L\,\epsilon_{\mathtt{Q}}\leq\varepsilon$ we obtain the remaining condition given by the lemma, which concludes the proof. \end{proof}

-\begin{corollary} Under the conditions of Lemma \ref{lemma:maxG_ECstrategy} and given a fixed $\eta>0$, if $L>(1-\frac{1}{\eta})\frac{\varepsilon}{\epsilon_{\mathtt{Q}}}$ then Problem \ref{problem} cannot be solved even in the limit of infinitely many samples.
-Also, given a fixed precision and a fixed amount of samples, there must be a maximal $\eta_{max}$ (and therefore an $L_{max}$) for which Problem \ref{problem} is solvable. \end{corollary}
+\begin{corollary} Under the conditions of Lemma \ref{lemma:maxG_ECstrategy} and given a fixed $\eta>0$, if $L>(1-\frac{1}{\eta})\frac{\varepsilon}{\epsilon_{\mathtt{Q}}}$ then correctness of the QEC-only strategy in solving Problem \ref{problem} cannot be guaranteed even in the limit of infinitely many samples.
+Also, given a fixed precision and a fixed amount of samples, there must be a maximal $\eta$ (and therefore a maximal $L$) for which Problem \ref{problem} can be guaranteed to be solvable in this device. \end{corollary}

-\begin{proof} The first conclusion follows directly from Lemma \ref{lemma:maxG_ECstrategy} by taking the limit $\lambda\rightarrow\infty$, while the second follows from Lemma \ref{lemma:maxG_ECstrategy} by the fact that $L$ grows as $\eta$ grows regardless of the compilation algorithm, which implies that the left-hand side of the feasibility condition grows without bounds, while the right-hand side is eventually constant. \end{proof}
+\begin{proof} The first conclusion follows directly from Lemma \ref{lemma:maxG_ECstrategy} by taking the limit $\xi\rightarrow\infty$, while the second follows from Lemma \ref{lemma:maxG_ECstrategy} by the fact that $L$ grows as $\eta$ grows regardless of the compilation algorithm, which implies that the left-hand side of the feasibility condition grows without bounds, while the right-hand side is eventually constant. \end{proof}